 Session Musician Policies

 If you work through a professional studio or organization, there are likely company policies that handle a lot of these.
-My company, Tunedly, has all of these in place so I don’t have my own currently.
-When I was a solo session musician, however, I definitely had all of these and highly recommend you do as well!
+If you’re a solo session musician, however, I highly recommend you have these!
 I will tell you my own policies just in case you’re not sure what you need, but it’s important to tailor these to your own business eventually.
 What worked for me may not work for you or your clients.

 1).
 Cancellation Policy